-Contaminant (units) Year Sampled MCL/MRDL Violation Y/N Water Treatment Plant (WTP) Result Range Low - High MCLG MCL Likely Source of Contamination Chlorite 2016 016 No Dukes 0.100 0.063 - 0.137 0.0 1.0 By-product of drinking water chlorination (ppm) 2016 INO Distribution System 0.014 ND - 0.048 0.8 1.0
+Contaminant (units) Year Sampled MCL/MRDL Violation Y/N Water Treatment Plant (WTP) Result Range Low - High MCLG MCL Likely Source of Contamination Chlorite (ppm) 2016 No Dukes 0.100 0.063 - 0.137 0.8 1.0 By-product of drinking 2016 No Distribution System 0.014 ND - 0.048 0.8 1.0 water chlorination

 ^{}Charlotte Water conducted a commissioning study for the startup of a chlorine dioxide generation system at the Dukes plant over a 2-day period in April 2016 (4/5 & 4/6).
 The application of chlorine dioxide as a pre-oxidant enhances water quality by reducing disinfection byproducts (DBP), and functions as an oxidizing agent to counter soluble manganese and iron concentrations in untreated, raw water along with providing bacteriological inactivation.
 The purpose of the commissioning study was to generate chlorine dioxide, apply the chlorine dioxide in the water treatment process, and evaluate performance.
-Chlorine Dioxide was not fed at any time during 2019; therefore, chlorite was not required to be monitored.
+Chlorine Dioxide was not fed at any time during 2020; therefore, chlorite was not required to be monitored.